JohnStrong/bugle-js/README.md

 In other words, Bugle-js assists developers in writing non-blocking code (yay!)

 Projects that utilize Bugle-js will only react to events <strong>as they happen</strong>.
-This serves to free up a projects main event loop resulting in responsive system with increased scalability.
+This serves to free up a project's main event loop resulting in a responsive system with increased scalability.

 ##License